 The Browns weren't alone in firing their head coach.
 Following the regular season, 25% of the league parted ways with their head coaches, leaving the landscape ever changing.
 Among those moves were the Baltimore Ravens firing Super Bowl-winning head coach John Harbaugh after 18 years and the Miami Dolphins' firing Mike McDaniel after four years.

-Both coaches were instantly in heavy consideration by a number of teams, which includes the Browns.
+Both coaches were immediately under heavy consideration by a number of teams, including the Browns.

 League sources confirmed to News 5 that the Browns are interested in both Harbaugh and McDaniel as candidates, but while they have shown interest, they have not scheduled a formal interview with either as of Saturday, Jan.
 10. If they are successful in scheduling interviews with both candidates, it would be as early as the upcoming week.